akash-achanta-paltech/AI2GenAI/README.md

     *   **Limitation:** When a DL model is trained on a new task, it can often forget or degrade its performance on previously learned tasks, especially if the new data is very different.
     *   **Example:** A DL model trained to identify cats and dogs might, after being trained on birds, completely lose its ability to correctly identify cats.

+**The Need for Transformers:** While RNNs were a breakthrough for sequential data, their limitations, particularly with long-term dependencies and parallel processing, paved the way for a revolutionary new architecture: the Transformer.
+The Transformer, as we'll explore next, overcomes these challenges by entirely replacing the recurrent mechanism with a powerful "self-attention" mechanism.

 #### 2. Transformers: The Core of Modern AI
 *   **A Bit In-depth Architecture:**